Take On Me

 "Take On Me" is a song by the Norwegian synth-pop band a-ha.
 The original version, recorded in 1984 and released in October of that year, was produced by Tony Mansfield and remixed by John Ratcliff.
 The 1985 international hit version was produced by Alan Tarney for the group's debut studio album, Hunting High and Low (1985).
 The recording combines synth-pop with a varied instrumentation, including acoustic guitars, keyboards, and drums.

-The original 1984 version "Take On Me" failed to chart in the United Kingdom, as did the second version in the first of its two 1985 releases.
+The original 1984 version of "Take On Me" failed to chart in the United Kingdom, as did the first of its two 1985 releases.
 The second of those 1985 releases charted in September 1985, reaching number two on the UK Singles Chart in October.
 In the United States in October 1985, the single topped Billboards Hot 100, bolstered by the wide exposure on MTV of director Steve Barron's innovative music video featuring the band in a live-action pencil-sketch animation sequence.
 The video won six awards and was nominated for two others at the 1986 MTV Video Music Awards.

 Background

-"Take On Me" originated from Pål Waaktaar's and Magne Furuholmen's previous band Bridges, who first composed a number called "Miss Eerie" when they were 15 and 16 years old, but felt too much like a bubblegum ad.
+"Take On Me" originated from Pål Waaktaar and Magne Furuholmen's previous band Bridges, who first composed a number called "Miss Eerie" when they were 15 and 16 years old, but felt too much like a bubblegum ad.
 Initially the band felt the riff was too pop-oriented for their band, thus the first version of the song was more "punky" in an attempt to offset the riff.
 The first take of the song was inspired in part by Doors member Ray Manzarek and his "almost mathematical but very melodic, structured way of playing".
 Waaktaar considered the song too poppy for their intended dark style, but Furuholmen recalled thinking it was "quite catchy".

 Soon after Bridges disbanded, Waaktaar and Furuholmen relocated to London to try to break into the music industry there, but after six months they returned to Norway.
 They were joined by their school friend, singer Morten Harket, who heard the song and said the keyboard riff had the character of a universal hit sound.
 The three began working on demos, including a new version of the song, which was renamed "Lesson One" before it evolved into "Take On Me".
 In January 1983, A-ha returned to London in search of a recording contract.
 They intended the song to show off Harket's vocal range, which led to his vocals "doing this spiralling thing".